DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="truncate"></a>  CSimpleStringT::Truncate

-Trunca a cadeia de caracteres com o novo tamanho.
+Trunca a cadeia de caracteres para o novo comprimento.

 ### <a name="syntax"></a>Sintaxe